-If you see an ambiguity or inconsistency in any homework question, please seek a clarification on Piazza or from the teaching staff.
+If you see an ambiguity or inconsistency in a question, please seek a clarification on Piazza (remember not to share homework solutions in public posts) or from the teaching staff.
 If it is not resolved through those channels, you should state the ambiguity/inconsistency that you see, as well as any assumptions that you make to resolve it.